 The strong local history tie is even visible on the label.
 You can clearly see the Chicago flag‘s famous design, albeit in an earlier form.
 The labels shows only three stars, which matches the look of the flag during Prohibition.

 Chicago and Malort will always be intertwined.
 Still, it’s safe to say it’s really a cult drink.
 Jeppson’s doesn’t really have a budget for print advertising, but cult followers have created their own slogans and commercials.
-Malort fans also even make their own homemade versions.
-The faint of heart can head to artisan cocktail bar Violet Hour in Wicker Park after our neighborhood tour.
+Fans also even make their own homemade versions.
+The faint of heart can head to artisan cocktail bar Violet Hour in Wicker Park after a custom private tour of the neighborhood.
 Here they have partnered with Letherbee Distillers to make a more palatable version.
 The Nisei Lounge, a Wrigleyville mainstay is also famous for its Malort-love.

 So cheers to this particularly insane Chicago tradition!